 During the period there were no changes in the valuation techniques used by the local government to determine the fair value of property, plant and equipment using either level 2 or level 3 inputs.
-The valuation techniques applied to property subject to lease.
+The valuation techniques applied to property subject to lease was the same as that applied to property not subject to lease.